Captain Marvel (Mar-Vell)

-Captain Marvel (Kree name Mar-Vell) (Earth alias Walter Lawson) is a character appearing in American comic books published by Marvel Comics.
+Captain Marvel (real name: Mar-Vell; Earth alias Walter Lawson) is a character appearing in American comic books published by Marvel Comics.
 Created by writer-editor Stan Lee and designed by artist Gene Colan, the character first appeared in Marvel Super-Heroes #12 (December 1967).
 He is the first character to use the moniker Captain Marvel in the Marvel Universe.

-The character debuted during the Silver Age of comic books and made many subsequent appearances, including a self-titled series and the second volume of the Marvel Spotlight series until his death in 1982, which has since remained largely permanent within mainstream continuity and most other media, with Carol Danvers becoming the primarily featured Captain Marvel in the modern age.
+The character debuted during the Silver Age of comic books and made many subsequent appearances, including a self-titled series and the second volume of the Marvel Spotlight series until his death in 1982, which has since remained largely permanent within mainstream continuity and most other media, with Carol Danvers (the former Ms. Marvel) becoming the primarily featured Captain Marvel in the modern age.

-Annette Bening portrayed a gender swap version of Mar-Vell (Wendy Lawson) in the Marvel Cinematic Universe film Captain Marvel (2019).